Paraconsistent logic: Relation to other logics

 A full account of the duality between paraconsistent and intuitionistic logic, including an explanation on why dual-intuitionistic and paraconsistent logics do not coincide, can be found in Brunner and Carnielli (2005).

 These other logics avoid explosion: implicational propositional calculus, positive propositional calculus, equivalential calculus and minimal logic.
 The latter, minimal logic, is both paraconsistent and paracomplete (a subsystem of intuitionistic logic).
 The other three simply do not allow one to express a contradiction to begin with since they lack the ability to form negations.

 An ideal three-valued paraconsistent logic

-Here is an example of a three-valued logic which is paraconsistent and ideal as defined in "Ideal Paraconsistent Logics" by O. Arieli, A. Avron, and A. Zamansky, especially pages 22–23.
+Here is an example of a three-valued logic which is paraconsistent and ideal as defined in "Ideal Paraconsistent Logics" by O. Arieli, A. Avron, and A. Zamansky.
 The three truth-values are: t (true only), b (both true and false), and f (false only).